Lone Star Plastic Surgery: Dr. Sean Hill

 - Are not planning future pregnancies

 At your private consultation, Dr. Hill will review your medical history, perform a physical exam, and have an in-depth conversation with you about what you hope to change with cosmetic surgery.
-Women often combine tummy tucks with other procedures such as breast lift or breast augmentation for a mommy makeover.

 DR. SEAN HILL